modulartable/react-crypto-lookup/README.md

-# ReactCryptoLookup
+# React Crypto Lookup

+### Summary
-A cryptocurrency search single-page-application(SPA) utilizing React, React Window, and React Virtualized's standalone AutoSizer.
-This project utilized Material UI (MUI) styling for the buttons, search field, and favorites field.
+This is a cryptocurrency search single-page-application(SPA) built with React, React Window, and React Virtualized's standalone AutoSizer component.
+This project utilizes Material UI (MUI) styling.

-I utilized Binance's API for the cryptocurrency data.
+##Technical details
+The SPA is built on [Binance's](https://www.binance.com/en) free API and allows the user to search for any cryptocurrency listed within Binance's market data to view current pricing and add any of the cryptocurrencies to a favorites list.